-Stereophonics have explained why they declined "intresting and lucrative" offers to tour their debut album Word Gets Around for its 20th anniversary.
+Stereophonics have explained why they declined "interesting and lucrative" offers to tour their debut album Word Gets Around for its 20th anniversary.

 The band tour UK arenas and stadiums next spring and will also perform a headline slot at Glasgow's TRNSMT Festival in July.